metamn/beat/code/pages/clojure/clojure.md

 > At some point I had my “I’m mad as hell and I’m not going to take this anymore!” moment, in my backyard, on my hammock. - A History of Clojure by Rich Hickey<sup id="footnote--8">[8](#footnotes--8)</sup>.

 With Clojure a new journey begins.
-As a refugee for programmers fed up with other impossible languages, this newfound gem I believe is strong enough to create a Design system for the modern era - built on Functional and Reactive Programming principles.
+As a refugee for programmers fed up with other impossible languages, this newfound gem I believe is strong enough to create a design system for the modern era - built on functional and reactive programming principles.

 Clojure copes well with React.
 Both being functional they go hand-in-hand.
-That makes my original goal intact: create a Design system in React.
+That makes my original goal intact: create a design system in React.
 Now with a new programming language I’ve never thought I will need it.

 {% endmarkdown %}